Skip to main content

 .env file for frontend

-The frontend has it's own .env file located in the web directory.
-This is because Vite, the frontend tooling used in this project requires environment variables to be prefixed with VITE_.
+The frontend has its own .env file located in the web directory.
+This is because Vite, the frontend tooling used in this project, requires environment variables to be prefixed with VITE_.
 This causes some duplicate environment variables.

 warning

 These are only used if building from source or in a development fashion.
-If you are using docker and want to set these variables, see the table Service: booklogr-web above.
+If you are using Docker and want to set these variables, see the table Service: booklogr-web above.

 VariableOptionsDefaultDescription

-VITE_API_ENDPOINTURLhttp://localhost:5000/URL to the booklogr API service.
+VITE_API_ENDPOINTURLhttp://localhost:5000/URL to the BookLogr API service.

 VITE_GOOGLE_CLIENT_IDTextXXX.apps.googleusercontent.comChange this to your own Google Client ID if you want to allow authentication with Google.
 Set this to the same as in the .env file in the root directory.